jkrclaro/asimov/README.md

 # Zuse

-Dashboard of my personal apps.
+Web apps I've written all in one.

 ## Apps
-- Web podcast player
+- Podcast player

 ## Requirements